-"Investment in apprenticeships key to economic recovery" Properly investing in upskilling and reskilling people in the UK, would ensure that the labour force is better prepared for the economic recovery.
+"Small firms call for measures to stem unemployment and support directors as furlough winds down" Properly investing in upskilling and reskilling people in the UK, would ensure that the labour force is better prepared for the economic recovery.
 The government's recent focus on young people through the Kickstart scheme is of paramount importance, as young people have been adversely impacted by the current Covid economic downturn.